 One or more bad blocks were detected and skipped

-Running this command will clear the list of bad clusters on the volume and rescans all allocated and free clusters for errors.
+The following command will clear the list of bad clusters on the volume specified and rescans all allocated and free clusters for errors.

 Execute this command on the machine that was being backed up.
 Specifying the volume for which the warning occurred (e.g., C: )

 $BadClusmetadata file.
 Therefore if the warning persists after running the command above, there are bad clusters on the drive.

 This form is only for KB Feedback/Suggestions, if you need help with the software open a support case